Data Analysis

 • Handling client tickets, including those related to analysis.

+You can’t talk about effective report maintenance without addressing data quality.
+Even the best-designed report won’t serve its purpose if the source data is incomplete, inconsistent, or incorrect.
 Report maintenance also involves ongoing evaluation of data quality, identifying anomalies, and responding swiftly to problems.
 We covered this topic more extensively in the article: “Data quality – the foundation of effective analysis”.

 As part of the maintenance process, it’s worth implementing an alert system and automatic notifications to flag irregularities in IT infrastructure and data, including missing information.
 The principles of how alerts work are detailed in the article: “Alerts in reports – how data can report issues itself”.